drakkan/terraform-provider-sftpgo/docs/resources/folder.md

 ### Read-Only

+- `id` (String) Required to use the test framework.
+Matches the folder name.
 - `last_quota_update` (Number) Last quota update as unix timestamp in milliseconds
 - `used_quota_files` (Number) Used quota as number of files.
 - `used_quota_size` (Number) Used quota as bytes.